cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 ```

 To execute the example which calculates the number pi, please go to the
-examples directory and run the mpi-manager program only with `-n 1` (the
+examples directory and run the mpi-manager program with `-n 1`.
+There
+must only be 1 process because the additional processes are
+automatically created within the mpi-manager.
+The number of processes is
-additional processes are spawned according to the number of cores
+automatically calculated according to the number of cores available
-available; executing with any number other than 1 will cause the program
-to hang)
+minus 1 (because one core is already dedicated to the manager).

     $ cd examples/spawn
     $ mpiexec -n 1 python mpi-manager.py